12707/carRental/README.md

 The car booking service is designed to reserve a car, its major logic is as below:
 - A client sends necessary parameters to service, and then the service returns if it is successful or not.
 ````
-Customer's identity, which must be located in http header.
+Customer's identity which should be located in http header, but in this demo it is just put on path.
 A car model name.
 A date customer wants to start to book.
 Days customer wants to book.